998 related texts · 2 related myths · Page 1 of 21

 It’s an idea that pulses with life throughout Jewish tradition, a concept that goes far beyond just melody. to Midrash Tehillim, specifically Midrash Tehillim 149, and see what it ...

-The Yalkut Shimoni, a compilation of rabbinic commentary on the Bible, offers us fascinating glimpses into these connections.
-Let's look at one small piece, specifically Yalkut Shi...
+The Yalkut Shimoni, a compilation of rabbinic commentary on the Bible, offers us fascinating glimpses into these connections. the story turns to one small piece, specifically Yalku...

 The Torah gives us a powerful example in the story of Moses and Joshua.
 We find ourselves in the book of Numbers, Bamidbar, specifically chapter 27.
 God has commanded Moses to appo...